Summary of All DBMS_METADATA Subprograms

 The following notes apply only to object retrieval

-You can prematurely terminate the stream of objects established by OPEN
+You can prematurely terminate the stream of objects established by OPEN or (OPENW).

 -